There are Lots of Things To Do in Herceg Novi.

 We also shared a chocolate crepe for dessert which was honestly amazing.

-The waiter was super friendly – and once we struck up conversation we realized that he had stayed in Canada before.
+The waiter was super friendly – and once we struck up a conversation we realized that he had stayed in Canada before.
 It was great to hear about his past travels and family ties!
 Overall, we had a great experience that was fairly inexpensive – so we would totally recommend!
 Check out the website for Konoba Feral here.

 Address: Vase Ćukovica br.
 4